 What parents need to know

 Parents need to know that Age of Empires: Definitive Edition is a remastered strategy game for Windows.
-A good amount of this game involves military battles from various periods in history -- mostly focusing on events in Europe, Africa and Asia, spanning from the Stone Age to the Iron Age.
-With a bird's eye top-down (and angled "isometric" view), you can drag and drop troops on map to engage in battles, including scenes with blood and cries of pain from defeated enemies, as well as scenes with hunted and skinned animals.
+A good portion of this game involves military battles from various periods in history -- mostly focusing on events in Europe, Africa, and Asia, spanning from the Stone Age to the Iron Age.
+With a bird's-eye top-down (and angled "isometric" view), you can drag and drop troops on a map to engage in battles, including scenes with blood and cries of pain from defeated enemies, as well as scenes with hunted and skinned animals.
 Otherwise, there's no inappropriate content.

 What's it about?